-So, we have a 1 Bragg plane here, 2 Bragg planes, 3 Bragg planes, 4 Bragg planes this is a Bragg intuitively suggests to us that you know this person has been linked to diffraction, so possibly there is some link to diffraction in this.
-There is a link we will get to that in a little while, a possibly in our next class.
-In fact, we will get to it right now let us not worry about the link to diffraction.
-We simply say that these are Bragg planes okay.
-So, these are all black Bragg planes by the definition of what a Bragg plane is.
+So, we have a 1 Bragg plane here 2 Bragg planes 3 Bragg planes 4 Bragg planes this is a Bragg plane this is a Bragg plane, this is a Bragg plane.
+So, they are all simply lines and.
+In fact, these are lines in two dimensions and we I all say always said that that you know if you draw this in three dimension this will be a plane.
+So, that is where the name Bragg plane comes.
+So, of course, the Bragg the name the name Bragg being incorporated here suggest that somewhere intuitively suggest to us that you know this person has being to diffraction.
+So, possibly there is some link to diffraction in this there is a link we will get to that in a little while possible in our next class.
+In fact, we will get to it.
+Now lets us not worry about the link to diffraction we simply say that these are Bragg planes.
+So, these are all Bragg planes by the definition of what a Bragg plane is.